jgwentworth92/IT-202-006/public_html/project/milestone2.md

 </td></tr>
 </table></td></tr>
 <tr><td> <em>Sub-Task 2: </em> Explain how the cart is being shown from a code perspective along with the subtotal and total calculations</td></tr>
 <tr><td> <em>Response:</em> <p>I first do a select to pull the the required data from my<br>cart table where user_id matches the logged in users id.
 In that query<br>i also use a join so that i can pull data from the<br>product table.
-I  then set subtotal for each to be quantity from<br>the cart table multiplied by the cost of the item from the product<br>table.I then use a for each loop and safe each to display the<br>results from a query in dynamically generated cards for each result.  then<br>to calculate total price of the cart, i do another for each result<br>loop where I safe echo the item at x index with the key<br>subtotal and then each loop pass it will add it to my total<br>variable.
-After the loop finishes, it will display on the page . <br></p><br></td></tr>
+I  then set subtotal for each to be quantity from<br>the cart table multiplied by the cost of the item from the product<br>table.I then use a for each loop and safe echo function to display<br>the results from a query in dynamically generated cards for each result. <br>then to calculate total price of the cart, i do another for each<br>result loop where I safe echo the item at x index with the<br>key subtotal and then each loop pass it will add it to my<br>total variable.
+After the loop finishes, it will display on the page .<br><br></p><br></td></tr>
 <tr><td> <em>Sub-Task 3: </em> Add related pull request link(s)</td></tr>
 <tr><td> <a rel="noreferrer noopener" target="_blank" href="https://github.com/jgwentworth92/IT-202-006/pull/59">https://github.com/jgwentworth92/IT-202-006/pull/59</a> </td></tr>
 <tr><td> <em>Sub-Task 4: </em> Add a direct link to heroku prod for this file</td></tr>